thathagarNilesh/cinder-ci-zuul/roles/install-nvme-packages/README.rst

 Installing NVMe Packages

-This packages are required for PowerStore, PowerMax,PowerFlex product line.
+These packages are required for PowerStore, PowerMax, PowerFlex product line.